3-K

 District Schools - Non-Zoned Schools

-Applicants receive offers to 3-K programs at non-zoned schools in the following order:
+Applicants receive offers to 3-K at non-zoned schools in the following order:

 1. Children who live in the district who will have a sibling at the school